kartoza/rir-dashboard/sphinx/source/pages/tutorial/user_tutorial.md

 ## Information Pannel

-While the IDP Departures is open lets look at the last for options and functionalities on the information panel that I did not cover previously.

-If the Information panel in minimised click on the blue Info button that looks like a tab on the right side pannel to maximise and minimise it.
+While the IDP Departures is open lets look at the last options and functionalities on the information panel that I did not cover previously.
+If the Information panel in minimised or you want to minimise it. click on the blue Info button that looks like a tab on the right side pannel to maximise and minimise it.

 Inside the information panel there is a summary of all the region/or districts and for example how many people departed that area because we are looking at the departures layer.

 There is also graphical representation of the scenarios in this case a pie chart showing the proportion of best case regions to worst case and the status quo.